-- Preheat and Grease: Preheat oven to 350F and grease a 9 x 4″ loaf pan.
+- Preheat and Grease: Preheat oven to 350F and grease a 8″ x 4″ metal loaf pan.
+You may also line the loaf pan with parchment paper if your prefer.
 Adjust the oven rack to the middle position.

 - Whisk Wet Ingredients: In a large bowl, beat the eggs, coconut oil, almond milk, and honey together.

 - Add Dry Ingredients: Sift the coconut flour, salt, and baking powder into the bowl with the wet ingredients and whisk well to combine until you get a homogeneous liquid batter (the batter will be quite liquid, but that’s perfectly fine).

 - Transfer Batter to Pan: Pour the batter into the prepared loaf pan.

 - Bake: Bake for 40 to 45 minutes until the top is golden brown and a toothpick inserted in the middle comes out clean.

 - Allow to Cool: Let loaf cool for at least 10 to 15 minutes before slicing.

 Coconut Flour: Since coconut flour is the star ingredient of this recipe, and it absorbs a lot of moisture compared to other flours, I do NOT recommend that you substitute it with other flours in a 1:1 ratio.
 If you really wish to substitute the coconut flour, remember that for each 1/4 cup of coconut flour, you will need 1 cup of other flours.